dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 <!-- slide -->
 # Agenda
-- What the Mathematics Subject GRE is
+- Description of Mathematics Subject GRE
 - What topics it covers
 - Some exam logistics
 - Recommended resources